afoninsky/istio-grpc-playground/readme.md

 ### Structure
-1) User send direct messages to `receiver` using grpc
+1) User sends direct messages to `receiver` using grpc
-2) `receiver` proxies messages to `streamer`
+2) `receiver` translates message to Frensh and sends result to `streamer`
-3) User subscribe to messages directly from `streamer` using grpc or via web-proxy using http
+3) User subscribes to messages directly from `streamer` using grpc or via web-proxy using http and receives translations

 ### Run locally